-Requirement Citation Comment 20.
-Restoration of ground water recharge to approximate premining rate CDRMS regulation 4.05.12(3) MCM turned off the mine pumps in July of 2013.
+requirement Citation MCM turned off the mine pumps in July of 2013.
 Some wells reacted to the pumps being turned off.
 Water levels increased or have remained stable in recent years.
-However, water levels in well 83-03 continue to decrease.
-Water levels in Trout Creek Sandstone 5 Mine Well appear to be trending upward.
-This comprises the only well monitored in the Unit.
-Water levels in Middle Sandstone formation are measured in wells TR-4, TR-7, TR-7A, 81-01, 83-01, 83-02, and 83-03 and show a general rising trend, with the exception of well 83-03, which dropped in 2016 and has remined stable at its new level.
-Over time fluctuations have been recorded in all wells.
+Water levels in Trout Creek Sandstone 5 Mine Well continues to rise slowly as the mine fills with water.
+This comprises the only well monitored in the Unit although power has been disconnected and water level samples have not been collected since 2013.
+20. Restoration of ground water recharge to approximate premining rate CDRMS regulation 4.05.12(3) Water levels in Middle Sandstone formation are measured in wells TR-4, TR-7A, 81-01, 83-01, 83-02, and 83-03 (artesian) and show a general rising trend, with the exception of well 83-03, which dropped in 2016 and has remined stable at its new level.
+Over time fluctuations have been recorded in all wells due to mine dewatering, and subsidence related drawdown.
 Seasonal fluctuations are also noted.
-Twenty Mile Sandstone exhibited no apparent change in water levels attributable to mining as per the Annual Hydrology Report.
-Water levels in Well 84-01, #9 Mine Well appear stable since monitoring began.
-In 2022 the 9 Mine well was not sampled.
+In 2023 Well 83-02 was not sampled due to an obstruction in the pipe and well 83-03 was only sampled in the first quarter.
+Water levels in the Twentymile Sandstone as monitored by Wells 259, 84-01 and the 9 Mine well exhibit stable levels since monitoring began.
+In 2023 the 9 Mine Well was not sampled due to an obstruction in the casing.
 21. Prevention of adverse impacts to ground water systems outside the permit area CDRMS regulation 4.05.11 Comparisons with the Basic Standards for ground water and the baseline water data are discusses in item 19 above.
 MCM believes that no significant impacts from mining occurred in the groundwater system as a result of mining.
 22. Impacts to ground water that adversely impact the post mining land use within the permit area CDRMS regulations 4.05.1(2) and 4.05.11 The post mining land uses comprise rangeland/wildlife and pastureland.
 See items 19, 20, and 21 above.
-23. Minimization of disturbance to the hydrologic balance within and adjacent to the permit area CDRMS regulation 4.05.1(1) MCM reports that no significant, unpredicted, or adverse impacts were noted during groundwater hydrologic monitoring for 2022.
+23. Minimization of disturbance to the hydrologic balance within and adjacent to the permit area CDRMS regulation 4.05.1(1) MCM reports that no significant, unpredicted, or adverse impacts were noted during groundwater hydrologic monitoring for 2023.
 24. Prevention of material damage to the hydrologic balance outside the permit area CDRMS regulation 4.05.1(1) Comparisons with the Basic Standards for ground water and the baseline water data are discusses in item 19 above.
 MCM believes that no significant impacts from mining have occurred on the groundwater system as a result of mining.
 25. Agreement of observed hydrologic impacts with PHC projected in permit CDRMS regulation 2.05.6(3) Section 2.05.6 of the permit discusses the probable hydrologic consequences of the mining operation at the Williams Fork Mines.
 This section primarily discusses monitoring results and trends from the 80's and early 90's.
 The possible impacts discussed are very general and predict that mining should have no significant impact on the hydrologic balance.
-MCM reports that no significant, unpredicted, or adverse impacts were noted during hydrologic monitoring for 2022.
+MCM reports that no significant, unpredicted, or adverse impacts were noted during hydrologic monitoring for 2023.